Plant Protection Science - Latest articles

 Plant Protect.
 Sci., 2025, 61(4)

-Isolation and Identification of herbicidal active substances of Botrytis strain HZ-011
+Isolation and identification of herbicidal active substances of Botrytis strain HZ-011

 Haixia Zhu, Liang Cheng, Yongqiang Ma